How to Pass Pilot Aptitude Tests in 2024

 Reasoning – Reasoning questions measure a candidate’s problem-solving skills and ability to use structured thinking.
 They can show themselves in different ways, for example as a statement you must complete or something based on logic.

 Spatial and situational awareness – For a pilot, spatial awareness is an obviously necessary skill, but how these types of questions present themselves can be tricky to decipher.
 For instance, you might receive a set of icons like cubes or mirrored reflections that you have to mentally rotate.

 Literacy – Even though there is much practical work involved in being a pilot, you will also have to write flight plans and reports, amongst other things.
 So, your literacy skills need to be on par if you want to become a pilot.
-There will be some language questions to assess your literacy competencies.
+There will be some language questions in the pilot aptitude test to assess your literacy competencies.

 Numeracy – As with literacy, you will be provided with some numerical questions to test your math skills and ability to work with numbers.
 This is because pilots must be able to determine information such as speed, mileage and flight trajectory on the fly.